-MDOT's ZEEVIC has set ambitious goals on registered EV adoption.
-Figure 70 shows the actual number of registered EVs between 2017 and September 2022, relative to the registered EV goal.
+MDOT's ZEEVIC has set ambitious goals on registered EV adoption by 2030.
+Figure 70 shows the actual number of registered EVs between 2017 and June 2023.
+Figure 71 illustrates the projections for EV registration between 2023 and 2030.
 The ZEEVIC's 2022 priorities are to "(1) install more Electric Vehicle Supply Equipment (EVSE) and ensure EV readiness through strategic infrastructure planning, particularly focusing on rural communities, equitable EVSE placement in environmental justice communities, corridors, and multi-unit dwellings and apply lessons learned from EVSE deployment to continuously improve EVSE infrastructure, (2) maximize the use of grant and alternative funding opportunities for EV/EVSE in Maryland, particularly funds allocated to Maryland through the IIJA, by collaborating across local and state agencies to strategically target funds for optimal infrastructure expansion, and (3) continue ZEV education and outreach coordination, with a focus on diversity and equity, to increase ZEV deployment."xlix To incentivize Maryland residents to switch to EVs, MDOT MVA is offering a \$1000 - \$3000 Excise Tax Credit for Plug-in EVs.
-Individuals who purchase a qualifying zero-emission plugin electric or fuel cell EV between July 1st, 2023 and June 30th, 2027 are eligible.
+Individuals who purchase a qualifying zero-emission plug-in electric or fuel cell EV between July 1st, 2023 and June 30th, 2027 are eligible.

 Figure 70.
-Number of Registered EVs and Goal Number of Registered EVs (2017 - 2025)
+Number of Registered EVs